 Cybersecurity Risk.
-The information technology systems and networks that Adviser and its third-party service providers use to provide services to Adviser's clients employ various controls, which are designed to prevent cybersecurity incidents stemming from intentional or unintentional actions that could cause significant interruptions in Adviser's operations and result in the unauthorized acquisition or use of clients' confidential or non-public personal information.
-Clients and Adviser are nonetheless subject to the risk of cybersecurity incidents that could ultimately cause them to incur losses, including for example: financial losses, cost, and reputational damage to respond to regulatory obligations, other costs associated with corrective measures, and loss from damage or interruption to systems.
-Although Adviser has established its procedures s to reduce the risk of cybersecurity incidents, there is no guarantee that these efforts will always be successful, especially considering that Adviser does not directly control the cybersecurity measures and policies employed by third-party service providers.
-Clients could incur similar adverse consequences resulting from cybersecurity incidents that more directly affect issuers of securities in which those clients invest, broker-dealers, qualified custodians, governmental and other regulatory authorities, exchange and other financial market operators, or other financial institutions.
+The information technology systems and networks that Adviser and its third-party service providers use to provide services to Adviser's clients employ various controls that are designed to prevent cybersecurity incidents stemming from intentional or unintentional actions that could cause significant interruptions in Adviser's operations and/or result in the unauthorized acquisition or use of clients' confidential or non-public personal information.
+In accordance with Regulation S-P, Adviser is committed to protecting the privacy and security of its clients' non-public personal information by implementing appropriate administrative, technical, and physical safeguards.
+Adviser has established processes to mitigate the risks of cybersecurity incidents, including the requirement to restrict access to such sensitive data and to monitor its systems for potential breaches.
+Clients and Adviser are nonetheless subject to the risk of cybersecurity incidents that could ultimately cause them to incur financial losses and/or other adverse consequences.
+Although Adviser has established processes to reduce the risk of cybersecurity incidents, there is no guarantee that these efforts will always be successful, especially considering that Adviser does not control the cybersecurity measures and policies employed by third-party service providers, issuers of securities, broker-dealers, qualified custodians, governmental and other regulatory authorities, exchanges, and other financial market operators and providers.
+In compliance with Regulation S-P, Adviser will notify clients in the event of a data breach involving their non-public personal information as required by applicable state and federal laws.